Dev4Mod/WaEnhancer/Readme.md

 ---

-**Note**: Please use Wa Enhancer responsibly and in compliance with the terms and conditions of the apps you are modifying.
+**Note**: Please use EdX WhatsApp responsibly and in compliance with the terms and conditions of the apps you are modifying.
 Misuse of this tool may lead to legal consequences.